10up/wp-local-docker-v2/README.md

 ]
 ```

-#### WPsnapshots
+#### Snapshots

+As of version x.x.x of WP Local Docker, the snapshot system has switched from the old [WP Snapshots](https://github.com/10up/wpsnapshots) system, to the new [Snapshots](https://github.com/10up/snapshots) WP-CLI command.
+Whilst the public API and configuration has stayed the same, the new system is much more robust and allows for features to be more easily added in the future.

 ##### Configuration

-If you have not used [WP Snapshots](https://github.com/10up/wpsnapshots) with [WP Local Docker](https://github.com/10up/wp-local-docker-v2) yet, you'll first need to configure WP Snapshots with your AWS
+If you have not used [Snapshots](https://github.com/10up/snapshots) with [WP Local Docker](https://github.com/10up/wp-local-docker-v2) yet, you'll first need to configure Snapshots with your AWS
 credentials.
-To configure, run `10updocker wpsnapshots configure <repository>` (e.g. `10updocker wpsnapshots configure 10up`).
+To configure, run `10updocker wp snapshots configure <repository>` (e.g. `10updocker wp snapshots configure 10up`).
 You will then be prompted to enter
 your AWS credentials and a few other configuration details.
 Once complete, the configuration will be available across
 all of your WP Local Docker environments.

 ##### Pulling an Environment

-`10updocker wpsnapshots pull <snapshot-id>` This command pulls an existing snapshot from the repository into your current
+`10updocker wp snapshots pull <snapshot-id>` This command pulls an existing snapshot from the repository into your current
 environment, replacing your database and wp-content.
 This command must be run from withing your environment directory
 (by default, this is somewhere within `~/wp-local-docker-sites/<environment>/`).

 ##### Searching for an Environment

-`10updocker wpsnapshots search <search-term>` with searches the repository for snapshots. `<search-text>` will be
+`10updocker wp snapshots search <search-term>` with searches the repository for snapshots. `<search-text>` will be
 compared against project names and authors.
 Searching for "*" will return all snapshots.

 ##### Other Commands

-`10updocker wpsnapshots <command>` is the general form for all WP Snapshots commands. `<command>` is passed directly to
+`10updocker wp snapshots <command>` is the general form for all Snapshots commands. `<command>` is passed directly to
-WP Snapshots, so any command that WP Snapshots accepts will work in this form.
+Snapshots, so any command that Snapshots accepts will work in this form.
 Any command that requires a WordPress
 environment (pull, create, etc) needs to be run from somewhere within an environment directory (by default, this is
 somewhere within `~/wp-local-docker-sites/<environment>/`).